Drome Clinic

 Recognizing the Chronic Obstructive Pulmonary Disease risk factors is critical for both preventing and treating its development.
 Environmental exposure, genetic predisposition, and underlying health issues are all significant risk factors for chronic obstructive pulmonary disease.

 • Smoking and Tobacco Smoke Exposure – Smoking is by far the leading cause of COPD.
-More than 75% of COPD patients have a history of smoking.
+A large number of COPD patients have a history of smoking.
 Both direct smoking and secondhand tobacco smoke can cause long-term lung harm.

 • Environmental Air Pollution – Long-term exposure to environmental contaminants such as fumes, dust, and chemicals can raise the chance of getting COPD.
 Indoor pollution from cooking with solid fuels in inadequately ventilated dwellings constitutes a significant concern in underdeveloped nations.